gohugoio/hugoThemes/README.md

 * Most of the themes in this repo are hosted on GitHub.
 We also include themes hosted on GitLab and similar, but we do not add themes living on a self-hosted repository.

-* Please make the Example Site's content as **neutral as possible**.
-See the [Artist theme's `/exampleSite/`](https://github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite) for a good example.
+* You need to test your theme's demo with the content directory from the [`Hugo Basic Example`](https://github.com/gohugoio/hugoBasicExample/tree/master/content) repository.

 * An Example Site should **not** have third party tracking enabled.
 If you wish to provide configuration parameters to third party services (analytics, comments etc) then please do not enter a valid account `ID` or username.